DealScorerDealScorer

 Best For

-Trades-experienced buyers or strategic add-ons to an existing shop
+Trades-experienced buyers or strategic add-ons in a roll-up

 Pool Construction